 I have watched this play out in my own companies over 30 years.
 The growth sequence that works is: get revenue first, then build systems to protect and scale that revenue, then add the people and tools that make those systems run at higher volume.
 Most founders invert this.
 They build systems before they have revenue, and they add tools before they have identified the constraint those tools are supposed to solve.
 The result is a lot of sophistication and not a lot of movement in the numbers that matter.

-What an AI Agent Actually Does - Fisher-Price Version
+What Does an AI Agent Actually Do?

 I believe in simplifying things until anyone can understand them.
 So here is what an AI agent actually does, broken down to its simplest form.